-In today’s post, the first in an ongoing series, we’ll start by taking a closer look at one of the ways in which parties can establish paternity here in Minnesota.
+In today’s post, the second in an ongoing series, we’ll continue a previous discussion by taking a closer look at one of the other ways in which parties can establish paternity here in Minnesota.

-Source: Mid-Minnesota Legal Aid and Legal Services State Support, “Paternity and custody,” Accessed July 2014
+Mid-Minnesota Legal Aid and Legal Services State Support, “Paternity and custody,” July 2014